-- Cash and cash equivalents and accounts receivable are classified as loans and receivables and are initially measured at fair value plus directly attributable transaction costs.
-Subsequently, they are recorded at amortized cost using the effective interest method. - Bank debt, the liability portion of the convertible debentures, accounts payable, accrued liabilities and dividends payable are classified as other liabilities and are initially measured at fair value less directly attributable transaction costs.
-Subsequently, they are recorded at amortized cost using the effective interest method. - Derivative financial instruments that do not qualify as hedges, or are not designated as hedges on the statement of financial position, including risk management commodity and interest rate contracts, are classified as fair value through profit or loss and are recorded and carried at fair value.
+- Cash and cash equivalents and accounts receivable are measured at amortized cost.
+Subsequently, they are recorded at amortized cost using the effective interest method. - Derivative financial instruments that do not qualify as hedges, or are not designated as hedges on the statement of financial position, including risk management commodity and interest rate contracts, are classified as FVTPL and are recorded and carried at fair value.
 The Corporation may use derivative financial instruments to manage economic exposure to market risks relating to commodity prices and interest rates.
-The Corporation does not utilize derivative financial instruments for speculative purposes.

-Transaction costs related to financial instruments classified as fair value through profit or loss are expensed as incurred.
-All other transaction costs related to financial instruments are recorded as part of the instrument and are amortized using the effective interest method.
+The Corporation does not utilize derivative financial instruments for speculative purposes. - Bank debt, the liability portion of the convertible debentures, accounts payable, accrued liabilities and dividends payable are classified as other financial liabilities and are initially measured at fair value less directly attributable transaction costs.
+Subsequently, they are recorded at amortized cost using the effective interest method.